-Packing for a family holiday can be a minefield.
+Are you wondering what to pack for a family holiday?
+Packing for a holiday can be a minefield.
 As a single mum, it is my job to pack everything we need for our family holiday.
-However, now the boys are getting older I might let the boys be in charge of packing their own luggage.
-I have always found one person being in charge of packing works out better as you might think someone else has packed something when they haven’t.
+However, now the boys are getting older I will let the boys be responsible for packing their own luggage (and checking it first of course!).
+I have always found one person in charge of packing works out better as you might think someone else has packed something when they haven’t.

 How To Pack For A Family Holiday